-To do this, I thought is would be useful to return to the list of events in the life of Jesus from the historian, E.P.
+To do this, let's return to the list of events in the life of Jesus from the historian, E.P.
 Sanders book "The Historical Figure of Jesus".

-You may remember from Part 1 that we went through a list of what Sanders referred to as a list of "secure facts" about the life and death of Jesus.
+You may remember from Part 1 that we stepped through a list of what Sanders refers to as a list of "secure facts" about the life and death of Jesus.
 As I explained, these "secure facts" are those that the majority of today's historians are agreed upon - based on the documentary, archaeological and circumstantial evidence available today.

-Let me briefly repeat the last bullet points on Sanders' list:
+Here again are the last bullet points on Sanders' list:

-- About the year 30 [AD], he went to Jerusalem for Passover. - He created a disturbance in the Temple area.
+- About the year 30 [AD], he [Jesus] went to Jerusalem for Passover. - He created a disturbance in the Temple area. - He had a final meal with the disciples. - He was arrested and interrogated by Jewish authorities, specifically the high priest.

-- He had a final meal with the disciples. - He was arrested and interrogated by Jewish authorities, specifically the high priest. - He was executed on the orders of the Roman prefect, Pontius Pilate.
+• He was executed on the orders of the Roman prefect, Pontius Pilate.

-Now in Sanders' book, the list of "secure facts" doesn't end there.
+However, in Sanders' book, the list of "secure facts" doesn't end there.